 New Individual Savings Accounts (NISAs)

 For NISAs, individuals have a yearly allowance set by the treasury.
-Currently, the ISA allocation for 2017/2018 is up to £20,000 a year tax efficiently, although this could increase each year.
+Currently, the ISA allocation for 2018/2019 is £20,000 a year tax efficiently, although this could increase each year.
 Since July 2014, it is now possible to transfer out of cash NISAs into equity NISAs, and then back into cash.
 Junior ISAs (JISAs) also now have an increased allowance of up to £4,260 into either a cash or/and an equity ISA.
 Improved flexibility also means the NISA allowance can be split between a Stocks & Shares NISA and a Cash NISA, and improved transfer options mean each can be transferred into one another.
 Also under the new rules, interest on cash held in a Stocks & Shares NISA is completely tax-free.

 Investment trusts are companies that buy and sell shares in other businesses.
 When you invest in them, you become a shareholder of that business, with shares fluctuating in value with respect to supply and demand of the shares.